|

 Thanks for triggering all the

 progress over the years.
-More I learn, only to realize that there
+More I learn, only to realize that

 is much more ahead of me to learn.